 Clients that are established on a Message VPN are uniquely identified by a client name.
 The messaging API or Solace router may automatically generate this client name based on the username used, or, optionally, a client application may explicitly provide a client name that is a valid non‑wildcard topic up to a maximum length of 160 characters.

 Note: In addition to messaging applications, management applications that use SEMP Request Over Message Bus service may establish client connections to Solace routers perform monitoring and management operations.
-For more information, refer to Using SEMP to Manage and Monitor Routers.
+For more information, refer to Legacy SEMP.